coderstar1234/cloud-notes-/README.md

 Search for notes by title or category.
 Share notes with other users.
 <h1 align="center">Technologies Used</h1>
+HTML5
+CSS
+JavaScript
+jQuery
 React
 Node.js
 Express
 MongoDB
+Firebase Realtime Database
 JWT for authentication
 AWS S3 for storing note attachments
 Heroku for deployment
-<h1 align="center">Getting Started</h1>
-To run this application on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/your-username/cloud-note.git Install dependencies: npm install
-Start the server: npm start
-Open your browser and go to http://localhost:3000
-<h1 align="center">Deployment
-To deploy this application to Heroku, follow these steps:

-Create a Heroku account and install the Heroku CLI.
-Create a new Heroku app: heroku create
-Deploy the code to Heroku: git push heroku master Provision a MongoDB database: heroku addons:create mongolab Set environment variables: heroku config:set MONGODB_URI=your-mongodb-uri JWT_SECRET=your-jwt-secret AWS_ACCESS_KEY_ID=your-aws-access-key-id AWS_SECRET_ACCESS_KEY=your-aws-secret-access-key AWS_REGION=your-aws-region AWS_BUCKET_NAME=your-aws-bucket-name
-Restart the app: heroku restart
-<h1 align="center">Contributing</h1>
-If you would like to contribute to this project, please open a pull request with your changes.
-Before submitting a pull request, please make sure your changes pass the tests and follow the code style guidelines.

-<h1 align="center">License</h1>
-This project is licensed under the MIT License - see the LICENSE.md file for details.

-Technologies Used
-HTML5
-CSS
-JavaScript
-jQuery
-Firebase Realtime Database
-Getting Started
-To run this application on your local machine, follow these steps:

-Clone the repository: git clone https://github.com/your-username/cloud-note.git Open index.html in your web browser.
 Deployment
 To deploy this application to a web server, follow these steps: